lisa-lab/pings/server/README.txt

 useful.

 This code was tested under Python 2.7, with Fedora Core 14 and Ubuntu 11.10.
-We use Pyramid together with Gevent for the web server, Memcached for the security tokens and Zeromq to send the results to a separate storage server, which takes care of writing them out to disk.
+We use Pyramid together with Gevent for the web server and Zeromq to send the results to a separate storage server, which takes care of writing them out to disk.
 For the leaderboards, we use Redis and its sorted set implementation.